yitongc19/cs-comps-micropython/README.md

 # cs-comps-micropython

 This repo contains a few libraries we collected or wrote for MicroPython.
-Each folder contains the library, the test and a hook-up guidance.
+Each folder may contain the library, the test, the example code, and a hook-up guidance.

 For the exact sources of each library, see the comment at the top of each module.